Aliases for MFN2 Gene

 GeneCards Summary for MFN2 Gene

 MFN2 (Mitofusin 2) is a Protein Coding gene.
 Diseases associated with MFN2 include Neuropathy, Hereditary Motor And Sensory, Type Via, With Optic Atrophy and Charcot-Marie-Tooth Disease, Axonal, Autosomal Dominant, Type 2A2a.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Mitophagy.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include GTP binding and ubiquitin protein ligase binding.
 An important paralog of this gene is MFN1.

 UniProtKB/Swiss-Prot Summary for MFN2 Gene